Mankell Family History

 5. Linköping, southwest of Stockholm, was the home of Friederica Amalia Mankell (daughter of Johan Herman) and her family (Gnosspelius).

-6. Härnösand, north of Stockholm, was the home of 2 of Johan's youngest children, Sven Gustaf and Emil Theodor.
+6. Härnösand, north of Stockholm, was the home of 2 of Johan's youngest children, Sven Gustaf and Emil Theodor Mankell.

 A closer view of southeastern Skåne Province, on the southern tip of Sweden.

-Numbers on the map indicate areas in Skåne where the Mortensen ancestors lived.
+Numbers on the map indicate areas in Skåne where the Mortenson ancestors lived.

-1. Tryde/Everöd was the ancetral home of Ole Mortensen and his parents and grandparents.
+1. Tryde/Everöd was the ancestral home of Ole Mortenson and his parents and grandparents.
 Ole was Vivian Mankell's great grandfather.

-2. Onslunda was the ancestral home of the Mary Mortensen and her mother's family (Nilsdotter).
+2. Onslunda was the ancestral home of the Mary Mortenson and her mother's family (Nilsdotter).

-The island of Lidingö is to the east of Stockholm.
+Stockholm and Lidingö Island.
 Indicated on this map is the location of OA Mankell's home, Hermineberg.

 This closer view of Lidingö Island in 1890 identifies the homes on the island.